DmitriySalnikov/godot_debug_draw_3d/addons/debug_draw_3d/README.md

 ## Build

 As well as for the engine itself, you will need to configure the [environment](https://docs.godotengine.org/en/4.1/contributing/development/compiling/index.html).
-And also you need to apply several patches:
+And also you may need to apply several patches:

 ```bash
 cd godot-cpp